 How do I stop my dog from eating poop?

 This is quite a common question among dog owners, especially when they are facing coprophagia.
-However, it cannot be emphasized enough that knowing the cause of the vice is helpful to curbing it.
+However, it cannot be emphasized enough that knowing the cause of the vice is helpful in curbing it.

 Coprophagia is actually more of a behavioral condition that a medical one.
 This means that it is not as difficult to eliminate it.